 Blueberry Quick Bread

-Blueberry Quick Bread – this easy bread recipe is full of blueberries and has less added sugar!
+Blueberry Quick Bread – this easy quick bread recipe is full of blueberries and has less added sugar!
 It’s the perfect breakfast; like a blueberry muffin, but in bread form!

 You know what happens to me in late March/early April?
 Spring cleaning fever.
 Even though I hate cleaning, organizing, and decorating I all of a sudden get the urge to do it all.
 The mess in the garage bothers me, my office mess is irritating, and I decide to redecorate my house.
 This year has been no different: Mel has taken two loads of cardboard to the recycler, I’ve taken 2 full carloads to good will, the clutter in my office is overwhelming even though I clean it every week, and I decided to change the colors in my family room to teal and coral and royal blue (to match family photos we had taken at the beach).